-If the external investors are institutional investors, the transfer of loans under the Intermediary Model often involves transferring the loans to a trust formed and operated by unrelated third party trust companies.
+The transfer of loans to institutional funding partners under the Intermediary Model often involves transferring the loans to a trust formed and operated by unrelated third party trust companies.
 The Group consolidates such trusts under the VIE model (see accounting policy on "Consolidated Trusts").
 The Group also elects to apply fair value option to these loans at the date of origination.
 Loans transferred to Consolidated Trusts do not qualify for sales accounting as the transfer is to a consolidated subsidiary.
 The loans are recorded as "Loans at fair value" in the consolidated balance sheets.
 The Group recognizes as revenue under "financing income" the service fees and interests charged to the borrowers over the lifetime of the loans using effective interest method.